zhuchangzhan/SEAS/README.md

 will require creating your own absorption cross section database.
 The code for this is under Example/...

-# Generating the Molecular Absorption Cross Section Database
+# Molecular Absorption Cross Section Database
-(This will take a very very long time. ~A few days and take up about 5GB of Storage)
+Absorption cross section are pre-generated and stored in SEAS_Input/ as hdf5 files